Stuycs-K/project03-final-9-audhyr-andersons/PROPOSAL.md

 If expand the game to host multiple players we will use forking to fork a subhost.

-We will use signals like SIGQUIT to autosave and exit and other signals for things not for stdin.
+We will use signals like SIGINT to autosave and exit and other signals for things not for stdin.

-The deck of cards will be a linked list of structs for each card
-struct:
-int value
-char* shape

-Struct to include player and game details: char* name int gameswon char* filename

 # Intended pacing:

 By Monday the 8th we plan to have the basic logic of the game coded.
-We also plan to have all of the features we will implement thought out and writen in psudo code. card shuffling(send all the cards into 2 temporary decks and then merge the two: repeat many times)
+We also plan to have all of the features we will implement thought out and writen in psudo code. card shuffling(send all the cards into 2 temporary decks and then merge the two: repeat many times) (Spencer and Riasat)

 Then we'd connect a client and a host that could play with each other.
+(Spencer)

-Then implement saving
+Then implement saving (Riasat)

-Then Signals
+Then Signals (Spencer)

-Then a forking game (Connecting many clients to subhosts)
+Then a forking game (Connecting many clients to subhosts) (Riasat)

-Then Multiplayer (clients with each other or with subhosts)
+Then Multiplayer (clients with each other or with subhosts) (Riasat)

 Interface: so players can choose to save and whether to play against a host or another player.
-Also a way to view games played and leaderboard.
+(Spencer)